-- The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments. - Inspection of the company's records until 2013 was carried out and the company has not yet been notified of its results.
+- The company deducts income tax on employee salaries on monthly basis and settles the amounts before the 15th day of each month in which the tax is incurred as per forms approved by the Tax Authority and submits its annual tax returns accompanied by payroll records and adjustments. - Inspection of the company's records until 2018 was carried out and the company has not yet been notified of its results.

-- The company settles stamp tax in accordance with law no. 111 of 1980 and its amendments, Inspection of the company's records until 2014 was carried out and tax claims have been settled.
+The company settles stamp tax in accordance with law no. 111 of 1980 and its amendments, Inspection of the company's records until 2014 was carried out and tax claims have been settled.

-- The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2015 and the company appealed the authority's estimates.
+- The company is subject to Value Added Tax (VAT), formerly sales tax, and submits relevant tax forms monthly, Inspection of the company's records until 2019.